SarahJordi/Data-Science-Fundamentals/README.md

 ## Link to main repository
-The Instructions of this course were provided by [Sigve Haug](https://github.com/sigvehaug/DSF-DCBP).
+The instructions of this course were provided by [Sigve Haug](https://github.com/sigvehaug/DSF-DCBP).